https://www.pinterest.com/ 300k Followers 100k Followers

 • Approach - Find sustainable middle ground; neither should feel resentful or overwhelmed

-• Reality check - Significant mismatches may indicate incompatibility
+• Reality check - Significant mismatches may shows incompatibility

 Life Intrusions